cuulee/contextablejs/README.md

 **model.validate()**

-> Validates all model fields and throws a ValidationError if not all fileds are valid.
+> Validates model fields and throws a ValidationError if not all fileds are valid.

 ## Example